 - Formulate clear goals with your sponsor before creating any ads, including email and banner ads that go beyond custom content.

 The best part of structuring your packages this way is that it’s beneficial to everyone.
 The advertiser gets more out of the arrangement than they will from any other magazine they work with.
 And your ad sales team isn’t running themselves ragged trying to fill every little banner ad slot for pennies.
 In fact, they can sell these packages at a significantly higher price point, based on website traffic and email subscribers, due to the fact that you’re offering them scarcity, exclusivity, and alignment.

 We have a very specific method for leveraging content to build a better ad package for sponsors.
 If you’d like us to be your coach, we will teach you the Mequoda Method; give you the tools, analytics, and best practices you need to succeed; and cheer as the profits roll in.
-As a part of the complete business plan and 5-year financial model we build for you, we’ll share what has worked, and what hasn’t for our clients in digital advertising.
-Schedule a 30-minute call with me to ask your most pressing questions.
+As a part of a complete business plan and 5-year financial model we build for you, we’ll share what has worked, and what hasn’t for our clients in digital advertising.
+Schedule a 60-minute call to ask your most pressing questions.

 What does your ad package look like?
 Share your story in the comments.

 Over the past two decades, we’ve guided more than 300 niche publishers through the process of transforming themselves from legacy print publishers into multiplatform operations that often dominate their industry niche and generate operating margins that surpass those created by their legacy print business.
 Learn more about how we can help you apply these strategies to your publishing business by scheduling a FREE consultation today.